Rich Mullins: Philosophy and philanthropy

+Legacy

 In 1998, the tribute album Awesome God: A Tribute to Rich Mullins was released, featuring favorite Mullins songs reinterpreted by his Christian music peers.

 Mullins' family founded The Legacy of a Kid Brother of St. Frank to continue his mission to develop programs of art, drama and music camps for Native American youth and provide a traveling music school serving remote areas of the reservations.

 On April 29, 2014, Mullins was posthumously inducted into the Gospel Music Hall of Fame.
 His brother, David, was on hand to accept on behalf of the family.

 Musicians Andrew Peterson, Matt Maher, and activist Shane Claiborne have cited Mullins as influential.
 Claiborne listed Rich Mullins on his list of contemporary Christian saints and martyrs deserving a "feast day" of remembrance.

 Color Green Films, with Kid Brothers of St. Frank Co., developed a full-length feature film, as well as a documentary, based on Mullins' life and legacy.
 The film, Ragamuffin, finished filming in October 2012 and premiered in Wichita, Kansas on January 9, 2014.

 Singer/songwriter John Darnielle of The Mountain Goats, an indie folk band, mentioned his appreciation for Mullins' songs during a difficult time in his life.